Trust is loyalty earned

 The same is true in the annuity business; brands are well positioned and well financed.
 New York Life, The Hartford, AXA and Northwestern Mutual just to name a few.
 This year Northwestern Mutual sponsored the NCAA men’s basketball tournament, The Road to the Final Four.
 Did The Northwestern ever talk about a product or a financial plan?
 No, they talked about how associating with them means safety and security.
 NML has worked hard to make sure their “brand” actually means safety.
-So we buy their products after being convinced that safety and security is also included with their products?
-We buy because we trust the brand.
+So we buy their products after being convinced that safety and security are also included in their products?
+We buy them because we trust the brand.

 Why?
 Why do we automatically believe the brand product is better than a product from a company we wouldn’t necessarily know?
-State Farm sells auto and home insurance and yet we automatically assume their life and annuity products are also the best.
-Maybe they are and maybe they aren’t; but the assumption is always positive, that is the goal of brand building: making the brand greater than the actual product.
+State Farm sells auto and home insurance, and yet we automatically assume their life and annuity products are also the best.
+Maybe they are, and maybe they aren’t; but the assumption is always positive, that is the goal of brand building: making the brand greater than the actual product.

 Recent news regarding Donald Sterling the owner of the Los Angeles Clippers NBA team made remarks negative to African Americans and what happened almost immediately?
 Brands who had associated with him suddenly departed and disavowed any connection to him and his team.
 He now is no one any brand wants to be connected to in any way shape or form.
 He is poison to their brand.

 American Equity, Forethought, Allianz, Great American, AVIVA, North American, Equitrust, Phoenix, F&G, National Western, Athene to name a few — every hear of one of them?
-Generally these companies build their brands by offering great products, service and benefits not by continually sponsoring anything and everything.
-After all isn’t Coca Cola just carbonated sugar water?
+Generally, these companies build their brands by offering great products, service, and benefits not by continually sponsoring anything and everything.
+After all, isn’t Coca Cola just carbonated sugar water?